the helpless, hopeless, remorse-filled blues

 your broken blue soul into wholeness?

-This poem is written out of memory.
+This poem is written out of being diagnosed some eighteen years ago with a fatal condition.
+Still kicking!
 Nothing untoward is pending … except, of course, for the fact of a world gone mad and who knows what’s next with that …

 © 2017, Jamie Dedes, All rights reserved